 Manchester

 § This page gives an overview of the Manchester local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Manchester is a major city in North West England, famed for its industrial heritage, vibrant cultural scene, and iconic architecture.
 The city centre features landmarks such as Manchester Cathedral, the Town Hall in Albert Square, and modern developments like MediaCityUK and the Beetham Tower.
 The River Irwell and canals weave through historic warehouses now converted into apartments, galleries, and bars.
 Manchester is known for its music and sporting heritage, with venues like the AO Arena, Old Trafford, and Etihad Stadium.
 Green spaces include Heaton Park, one of Europe’s largest municipal parks, while surrounding neighbourhoods each bring distinctive character, from the Northern Quarter’s creativity to Didsbury’s leafy charm.

-The administrative boundary of Manchester can be viewed on OpenStreetMap: District Boundary of Manchester.
+The administrative boundary of Manchester can also be viewed on OpenStreetMap: District Boundary of Manchester.

 Key Facts about Manchester